|

 and mitered linejoins instead of the round linecaps and linejoins

-normally used by grops, use
+normally used by grops, use the following.

 .de XX